olmomoreno/siwear2026/README.md

 [![LinkedIn](https://custom-icon-badges.demolab.com/badge/LinkedIn-0A66C2?logo=linkedin-white&logoColor=fff)](https://www.linkedin.com/in/maria-p-2a2044187/)

+**Dr. Maria Pozzi**  is a fixed term Assistant Professor (RTD-A) at the University of Siena and holds a Bachelor's Degree (Computer and Information Engineering, 2013), a Master's Degree (Computer and automation Engineering, 2015) and a PhD (Information Engineering and Science, 2019), all with honors from the University of Siena.
+In 2018, she won the RAS Haptics Grant promoted by the IEEE RAS Technical Committee on Haptics.
+In 2021, she was selected as an "RSS Pioneer" and was invited as a speaker for the "IFRR Global Robotics Colloquium on The Future of Robotic Manipulation".
+Since 2021, she is Associate Editor for the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) and since 2023 she is Associate Editor for the IEEE Robotics and Automation Letters.
+From 2023 to 2025 she was Associate Editor for the IEEE Robotics and Automation Magazine for which she was selected as Outstanding AE in 2025.
+Her main research interests include: robotic grasping and manipulation, simulation and modeling of soft robots, and haptic interfaces for human-robot augmentation.

-**Dr. Maria Pozzi,** "Beyond Teleoperation: Wearable Haptics in Human-robot Augmentation", Department of Information Engineering and Mathematics, University of Siena.
+*Talk:* "Beyond Teleoperation: Wearable Haptics in Human-robot Augmentation", Department of Information Engineering and Mathematics, University of Siena.

 ![profile-guillermo]